Server Monitoring: Agent-based vs. Agentless

 Dedicated server Does not require a dedicated server for Site24x7.
 Requires one dedicated server machine for running the On-Premise Poller.
 We support a maximum of 500 servers per Poller.

-Log management For log management, use the AppLogs agent to access the logs in the local server.
+Log management For log management, use the AppLogs agent to access the logs in the local and remote server.
 Cannot access the application logs without an agent.

-Supported OS types Windows, Linux, macOS, and FreeBSD.
+Supported OS types Windows, Linux, macOS, FreeBSD, AIX and Solaris.
 Any server that supports SNMP or WMI protocol can add the agentless server.

 Metrics